-- 5.5 Toilet accommodation needs to be suitable, not only for disabled people, but for all people who use the building.
-For disabled people, suitable toilet accommodation may take the form of a specially designed cubicle in separatesex toilet washrooms, or a self-contained unisex toilet.
+5.5 Toilet accommodation needs to be suitable, not only for disabled people, but for all people who use the building.
+For disabled people, suitable toilet accommodation may take the form of a specially designed cubicle in separate-sex toilet washrooms, or a selfcontained unisex toilet.
 For wheelchair users in particular, a self-contained unisex toilet is always the preferred option since, if necessary, a partner or carer of a different sex can enter to give assistance.
-Wheelchair-accessible unisex toilets should always be provided in addition to any wheelchair-accessible accommodation in separate-sex toilet washrooms.
-Wheelchair-accessible unisex toilets should not be used for baby changing. - 5.6 The provision of an enlarged cubicle in a separate-sex toilet washroom can be of benefit to ambulant disabled people, as well as parents with children and people (e.g. those with luggage) who need an enlarged space.
+Wheelchairaccessible unisex toilets should always be provided in addition to any wheelchairaccessible accommodation in separate-sex toilet washrooms.
+Wheelchair-accessible unisex toilets should not be used for baby changing.

+5.6 The provision of an enlarged cubicle in a separate-sex toilet washroom can be of benefit to ambulant disabled people, as well as parents with children and people (e.g. those with luggage) who need an enlarged space.
 In large building developments, separate facilities for baby changing and an enlarged unisex toilet incorporating an adult changing table are desirable.
+Facilities incorporating adult changing tables are more commonly known as Changing Places Toilets and further guidance is available from the Changing Places Campaign website (www.changingplaces.org) or by reference to guidance in section 12.7 and Annex G of BS 8300.

-Note: For specific guidance on the provision of sanitary accommodation in sports buildings, refer to 'Access for Disabled People'.
+Note: For specific guidance on the provision of sanitary accommodation in sports buildings, refer to 'accessible sports facilities'.

-- 5.7 The provision of toilet accommodation will satisfy Requirement M1or M3 if: - (a) where there is space for only one toilet in a building, it is of a wheelchairaccessible unisex type, but of greater width to accommodate a standing height wash basin; - (b) at least one wheelchair-accessible unisex toilet is provided at each location in a building where sanitary facilities are provided for use by customers and visitors to a building, or by people working in the building; - (c) at least one WC cubicle is provided in separate-sex toilet accommodation for use by ambulant disabled people; - (d) where there are four or more WC cubicles in separate-sex toilet accommodation, one of these is an enlarged cubicle for use by people who need extra space, in addition to any provision under 5.7(c).
+5.7 The provision of toilet accommodation will satisfy Requirement M1or M3 if:

+- a. where there is space for only one toilet in a building, it is of a wheelchairaccessible unisex type, but of greater width to accommodate a standing height wash basin; - b. at least one wheelchair-accessible unisex toilet is provided at each location in a building where sanitary facilities are provided for use by customers and visitors to a building, or by people working in the building; - c. at least one WC cubicle is provided in separate-sex toilet accommodation for use by ambulant disabled people; - d. where there are four or more WC cubicles in separate-sex toilet accommodation, one of these is an enlarged cubicle for use by people who need extra space, in addition to any provision under 5.7(c).